 Oklahoma State University owns and operates the 19,364 acre Lake Carl Blackwell area, including a 3,380 acre lake and the Cross Timbers Experimental Range.
 All are available for field studies.
 The department maintains laboratories in wildlife nutrition, flow cytometry, wildlife immunology, fish, invertebrate and wildlife toxicology, genetic toxicology, geographic information systems and remote sensing, and water quality.
 Specialized equipment within the department includes atomic absorption spectrophotometer, ultraviolet and visible spectrophotometer, spectrofluorometer, ion chromatograph, high pressure liquid and gas chromatographs, liquid scintillation counter, ultracentrifuge, ion specific electrodes, freeze dryer, tissue culture facilities, bright field and epifluorescent microscopes, workstation and PC computer lab, photo microscopy, and many other items.
-The University Library contains more than 2 million volumes and has computerized literature search sysvide these cooperators with useful information on resource management issues.
-Students receiving support from the Unit enter one of the departmental graduate programs.
+The University Library contains more than 2 million volumes and has computerized literature search sys-

-Cooperative Fish and Wildlife Research Unit.
+Unit.
 The Oklahoma Cooperative Fish and Wildlife Research Unit has been affiliated with the department since 1948.
 Research is conducted on a wide variety of fisheries and wildlife topics in cooperation with the Oklahoma Department of Wildlife Conservation, U.S. Geological Survey's Biological Resources Division, and others.
-The Unit is designed to pro-
+The Unit is designed to provide these cooperators with useful information on resource management issues.